I help teams fix systemic engineering issues: processes, architecture, and clarity.

 fuse on /hdfs-mount type fuse (rw,nosuid,nodev,allow_other,default_permissions)

-Export via NFS (unsecure):
+6. Export HDFS via NFS (unsecure)

 uid=104(hdfs) gid=105(hdfs) groups=105(hdfs),104(hadoop) context=root:staff_r:staff_t:SystemLow-SystemHigh

-cat /etc/exports
+# cat /etc/exports

 /hdfs-mount/user (fsid=111,rw,wdelay,anonuid=104,anongid=105,sync,insecure,no_subtree_check,no_root_squash)

-PS: works only from kernel 2.6.27 upwards
+- It only works reliably from Linux kernel 2.6.27 upwards (as originally tested).